-10.2 If the alleged perpetrator is a member of staff
+10.2 If the alleged perpetrator is a Co-owner

-There will be occasions when the alleged perpetrator of the abuse is an employee or a contracted provider.
-Where this is the case it is important that a senior manager is informed of the situation, verbally or by email, as soon as possible so any decisions can be made about the possible suspension of the staff member(s) involved.
+There will be occasions when the alleged perpetrator of the abuse is a co-owner or a contracted provider.
+Where this is the case it is important that a senior manager is informed of the situation, verbally or by email, as soon as possible so any decisions can be made about the possible suspension of the co-owner(s) involved.
 The senior manager will liaise with HR and the BrisDoc policy for Bullying and Harassment should be followed.